zainabaltahoo/website/content/en/slides/350/django-data-views/index.md

 2. Link the view function to a url path in urls.py
 3. Prepare the template for the page

-It is the same for data driven-views, we just use Django models to fetch/store data
+It is the same for data driven-views, we just use Django models to fetch/store data in our view function

 ---